Saianuradha/TMSandbox/README.md

+# TradeMe UI & API Automation #
-This project is built on C# with Selenium, SpecFlow, and NUnit to test the TradeMe sandbox website.
-I have utilized WireMock for testing API interactions, and Selenium for UI testing.
+>This project is built on C# with Selenium, SpecFlow, and NUnit to test the TradeMe sandbox website.
-**UI Testing**
+>I have utilized WireMock for testing API interactions, and Selenium for UI testing.
+## UI Testing ##
 This section involves testing the 3 different features which include Login, Search and ListItem.

-**Login Scenarios:**
+### Login Scenarios: ###
 When dealing with scenarios involving reCaptcha, automating interactions with reCaptcha is not straightforward due to its purpose of preventing automated access.
 However, I have still automated other aspects of the customer login process and handled reCaptcha manually.